Betta coccina

-Betta coccina is a species of betta native to Peninsular Malaysia and Sumatra, Indonesia.
-It grows to a length of 5.6 cm.
-It can be found in the aquarium trade.
 Betta coccina, commonly known as the wine red betta or red fighting fish, is a species of freshwater fish in the family Osphronemidae.
 It is endemic to the peat swamps of Indonesia and Malaysia, where it inhabits acidic, slow-moving waters.
 The species is known for its striking red coloration and relatively peaceful temperament compared to other Betta species.

 Taxonomy

 Betta coccina was first described by Jörg Vierke in 1979.
 It belongs to the Betta genus, which comprises over 70 species known for their ability to breathe atmospheric oxygen through a labyrinth organ.

 Distribution & Habitat

 Betta coccina is native to the peat swamp forests of Southeast Asia, particularly in Sumatra and the Malay Peninsula.
-These habitats are characterized by soft, acidic waters with a high concentration of humic substances.
+These habitats are characterized by soft, acidic waters with a high concentration of humic substances,and is native to Peninsular Malaysia and Sumatra, Indonesia.

 Physical Description

-Betta coccina exhibits a deep red coloration with iridescent scales and blue or green highlights on the fins.
+It grows to a length of 5.6 cm.
+It can be found in the aquarium trade.Betta coccina exhibits a deep red coloration with iridescent scales and blue or green highlights on the fins.
 Males are typically more vibrant than females and possess longer fins.
 The average size of Betta coccina is around 5 cm (2 inches) in length.